brunasti/liveproject-scaffold-generator-handler/README.md

 The other version will be used to create a website.
 It will serve HTML, JavaScript, and cascading style sheets (CSS) files.
 Once you have the web applications ready, you will use Go templates to create a templated version of each.

-This project is for the website one
+This project is for the API Handler one

 ## Important notes